INFO523-Fall25-101-201/final-project-srikanth/README.md

 The dataset used in this project is derived from Spotify’s music metadata and audio features.
 It includes thousands of tracks released over nearly a century, providing a rich historical and musical context.
 Each record represents a song and contains both descriptive and numerical attributes.

+## Notebooks are where all work was completed
+Music_Recom_System_Using_Spotify_Dataset.ipynb
+In this project, we analyzed a Spotify music dataset (1921–2020) to build a basic music recommendation system.
+We performed data cleaning and preprocessing, explored key audio features such as tempo, energy, danceability, and popularity, and used these features to understand patterns in music listening behavior.
+Based on the similarity of songs and their characteristics, we developed a recommendation approach that suggests songs similar to a given track.
+This project demonstrates how data analysis and feature-based similarity techniques can be applied to create a practical music recommendation system using real-world data.

 Key features in the dataset include:

 Danceability – measures how suitable a track is for dancing based on rhythm and tempo.